Leaf Assay Results

 The results of this assay show us a few important things.
 The first thing we can see from the leaf assay is that the 10 years of patient work and careful selective breeding has yielded several highly resistant Ozark chinquapin progeny.
 (Figure 10) A third of the OCF restoration trees we evaluated had blight resistant levels similar or better than Chinese chestnut.
 These results are preliminary and additional screening will be conducted in the future to screen the rest of our trees.
 We are using the information gained from this study to guide selections for breeding next spring.

 My final thoughts are an appeal.
-For thousands of years the Ozark chinquapin has benefited man and wildlife alike, and it is time for us to return the favor.
+For thousands of years the Ozark chinquapin has benefited man and wildlife, and it is time for us to return the favor.
 We want to help bring this species back so the trees can thrive and reproduce again on their own in our forests and woodlands.
 If you care about these trees and want to help us please consider partnering with us and spreading the word.
 Many people do not know about this tree and its important role in our ecosystem as a consistent nut producing tree for wildlife.
-We want to do something before this tree fades from the memory and landscape of the Ozarks forever.
+We want to do something before the tree fades from the memory and landscape of the Ozarks forever.
 We are currently doing only about a tenth of the work we would like to do and our only limiting factor is funding.
 Given the success we are having so far with our program to develop resistance, we are hopeful that in time we will be able to devote ourselves full time to restoring the Ozark chinquapin.

 A special thank you to the Missouri Botanical Garden here in St. Louis and their incredible staff who allowed me to use their facilities for this project.
 They provided me access to their lab space for culturing the bight and room in their greenhouse to propagate the chestnut seedlings I used in my study.
 Some of the materials I used were donated from them.
 I am very grateful for the friendships I made through this partnership and the OCF would not have been able to do this without their help.
 I want to thank Matthew Albrecht, Burgund Brassuner, and Justin Lee.
 A big thank you to Andy Newhouse of SUNY who provided consultation & pure American chestnuts I used for my study.
 A special thanks to OCF board member Shawn Smith who helped collect bark samples for me.
 And lastly, I would like to acknowledge my dad Steve Bost who helped me with hours and hours of work collecting leaf samples from our research plots.
 He is an inspiration to me and many others.
 Thank you to our members whose donations helped pay for the supplies I used for these experiments and travel expenses.
 We used those funds to purchase the special software I used, and the camera needed for the pictures the program analyzes.
 You are helping us save the Ozark chinquapin!